Sumerian King List: Lines 266–377: Akkad to Isin

 This section is devoted to the well-known Akkadian ruler Sargon and his successors.
 After the entry on Shar-kali-sharri, the Sumerian King List reads "Then who was king?
 Who was not king?", suggesting a period of chaos that may reflect the uncertain times during which the Akkadian Empire came to an end.
 Four kings are mentioned to have ruled for a total of only three years.
 Of the Akkadian kings mentioned after Shar-kali-sharri, only the names of Dudu and Shu-turul have been attested in inscriptions dating from the Akkadian period.
 The Akkadian dynasty is succeeded by the fourth dynasty of Uruk, two kings of which, Ur-nigin and his son Ur-gigir, appear in other contemporary inscriptions.
 Kingship was then taken to the "land" or "army" of Gutium, of which it was said that at first they had no kings and that they ruled themselves for a few years.
 After this short episode, 21 Gutian kings are listed before the fall of Gutium and kingship was taken to Uruk.
 Only one ruler is listed during this period of kingship (Utu-hegal), before it moved on to Ur.
 The so-called Third Dynasty of Ur consisted of 5 kings who ruled between 9 and 46 years.
 No other details of their exploits are given.
 The Sumerian King List remarks that, after the rule of Ur was abolished, "The very foundation of Sumer was torn out", after which kingship was taken to Isin.
 The kings of Isin are the final dynasty that is included in the list.
 The dynasty consisted of 14 kings who ruled between 3 and 33 years.
 As with the Ur III dynasty, no details are given on the reigns of individual kings.

-Lines 378–431: summary
+Lines 378–431: Conclusion

 Some versions of the Sumerian King List conclude with a summary of the dynasties after the flood.
 In this summary, the number of kings and their accumulated regnal years are mentioned for each city, as well as the number of times that city had received kingship: "A total of 12 kings ruled for 396 years, 3 times in Urim."
 The final line again tallies the numbers for all these dynasties: "There are 11 cities, cities in which the kingship was exercised.
 A total of 134 kings, who altogether ruled for 28876 + X years."